Part 1: Setup

 It does not matter if your GitHub repo is public or private.
 If public, you do not need to provide access credentials.

-- Under Infrastructure -> Repositories, Click on validate for your repository
+- Under Integrations -> Repositories, click on the validate button for your repository

 - If you see a validation successful message, the controller is able to access the repository